Parkland school shooter’s defense claims alleged misconduct is basis to ‘prohibit’ death penalty

 “This is absolutely untrue.”

+Attorney David S. Weinstein, a partner at Jones Walker LLP, is not involved in the case, but he has been following it closely, said that as Chiappone said in court, it is proper for a lawyer to speak with a witness before testimony.

+“Given the time constraints of the penalty phase trial, the state chose not to depose this witness and instead to speak with the witness, and instead to speak with the witness through his lawyer prior to his testimony,” Weinstein said.

-McNeill submitted an affidavit signed by Vesey describing his perception of the call.
+McNeill submitted an affidavit signed by Vesey describing his perception of the Friday morning call with Marcus and Whitelock.

+On Tuesday, before a hearing, Whitelock released a statement to Local 10 News Reporter Christina Vazquez about the phone call saying it was completely appropriate.

+“Mr. Marcus and/or myself didn’t say anything inappropriate during the communications.
+Simply asking stuff like what, if anything, Mr. Vesey knew about the case is very standard trial work and Mr. Marcus was simply doing his job.
+And respectfully, Mr. Marcus is not a friend of mine,” Whitelock said.
+“Also, my office has cooperated with both the prosecutor as well as the defense on this case without a single incident or complaint.”

 Related stories